ChrisMaunder/chrismaunder.github.io/docs/README.md

   <li>Community management: 29 years managing the OGs of online communities: CodeGuru.com to CodeProject.com.</li>
   <li>Authoring and Content Marketing.
 Prolific author of over 200 online articles, contributed to numerous books, and written copious content markleting pieces for fortune 500 compaines.</li>
 </ul>

+<h3>Education</h3>
+BSc with First Class Honours at the Australian National univeristy and post-graduate studies at the University of Melbourne, Australia.

 <h2>GitHub repos</h2>